 - Turn the heat on to medium-high.

-- Add the apples, butter, and cinnamon to the pan.
+- Add the apples, butter, salt, and cinnamon to the pan.

 - When you hear the apples start to sizzle, turn the heat down to medium-low.